lukemorton/republic/GETTING_STARTED.md

 This step is fairly easy.

 ```
-npm install --save republic babel-cli
+npm install --save republic babel-cli express
 ```

 We install Republic for obvious reasons (it's great and this is a getting started guide for Republic).
 We also install Babel CLI so we can have modern JavaScript syntax.
+Lastly we install Express.

 ## Defining your application